kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-06-20.md

 Ozone injection is a slow-low-tech experiment; ==***but it works***== : D Shows multiple isomers with different double bond locations.
 Three separate isomers for a lipid in human ocular lens tissue.

+We find that different methods of lipidome analysis have significantly different variance in quantification of lipid abundances of isomers.

+Tm (melting temp) was used in meta-analysis between isomers to compare properties

+Resolving sn-isomers; CID results in loss of the ??? group lmao if we cleave with ozonolysis shows structural locations of fatty acid chains in a phospholipi

 # What question did you ask and what was the answer?